krishna20000/3d-solar-system/Readme.md

 🎮 Controls
 Use the sliders to adjust each planet’s orbital speed in real time.

-(Optional) Pause/Resume animation, toggle dark/light mode, or zoom the camera if implemented.
+Pause/Resume animation, toggle dark/light mode, zoom the camera.

-🎥 Demo
-[Link to your demo video here]

-(2–3 minute video showing simulation, controls, and code walkthrough)

 ✨ Technologies Used
 Three.js (WebGL 3D engine)